EtchedPixels/FUZIX/docs/Platforms.md

 - Dragon32 with NX: Yes - real system
 - COCO2 with IDE: Yes - emulation

+## Memotech MTX-512

+The Memotech is a mostly UK system designed to run both as a games machine or with expansions as a CP/M system including memory banking.
+To run Fuzix you require at least 3 48K banks of memory plus common, and also a suitable disk controller.

+Supported Features
+- Keyboard
+- Video (40 column, SDX 80 column, propellor 80 column(partial))
+- Serial Port
+- CFX or CFX-II IDE interface
+- Rememorizer SD (untested)
+- MTXplus RTC (untested)
+- SDX floppy disk
+- Printer

+Unsupported
+- MTXplus video (at this point..
+WIP)
+- Rememorizer (although it probably is not much work)

 ## Microbee

 Microbee produced a range of Z80 based systems primarily in and for the